davelively14/locorum/README.md

   - ADJ: ResultCollectionView -> added no_results: render_many(c.no_results, Locorum.NoResultView, "no_result.json")
   - ADD: NoResultView -> created a render/3 function "no_result.json" to return no_results in JSON format
   - ADJ: BackendSys.Helpers -> when broadcasting no_results with reason :no_result
+  - ADJ: project.js -> look at TODOs and add code to handle no_results

 ### v0.4.3
 - Fixed csv upload to account for new format